 Questions about this program or the developed care plans, please contact: email@example.com.

-The Moving Forward After Cancer Treatment Program, was developed to help patients transition into a follow-up care with primary care.
+The Moving Forward After Cancer Treatment Program was developed to help patients transition into follow-up care with primary care.
 Patients will have a “transitional appointment” at the oncology clinic and receive a three-part care plan.

-Part 1 of the plan includes a summary of the treatments the patient underwent, a schedule of follow-up test and appointments, and a description of what symptoms patients should watch for.
+Part 1 of the plan includes a summary of the treatments the patient underwent, a schedule of follow-up tests and appointments, and a description of what symptoms patients should watch for.

 Part 2 is a book patients receive with specific information about the type of cancer they had.
 The book outlines information such as: